AndrewAnnex/SpiceyPy/docs/pck.rst

  In this document, the formulas defining time-varying coordinate
  transformation matrices and Euler angles are referred to as
- \``orientation models'' since they define the orientation of an
+ `orientation models` since they define the orientation of an
  extended body with respect to specific inertial frames.

  Because PCK access routines that deal with orientation models are